-The Monitor NMS enjoys the distinction of being the nation's first national marine sanctuary, established in 1975.
+The Monitor National Marine Sanctuary enjoys the distinction of being the nation's first national marine sanctuary, established in 1975.
 The Monitor rests upside down on a sand-covered seafloor 16 miles south-southeast of Cape Hatteras, North Carolina in 230 feet of water.
 The Monitor is recognized worldwide for its significance as the vessel that revolutionized nineteenth-century naval technology and warfare.
-In 1862, the turreted ironclad engaged the Confederate warship CSS Virginia in battle.
+In 1862, the turreted ironclad engaged the Confederate Ironclad, CSS Virginia, in battle.
 Less than a year later, the Monitor sank in a storm off Cape Hatteras, North Carolina.

-Since 1995, the National Marine Sanctuary Program and its partners have worked to stabilize the Monitor's hull and recover major components of the ship including the propeller, propeller shaft, skeg and steam engine.
-Recovery of the Monitor's famous revolving turret and cannon, along with the remains of two crewmen, was completed in August 2002.
+Since 1995, the Office of National Marine Sanctuaries and its partners have worked to stabilize the Monitor's hull and recover major components of the ship including the propeller, propeller shaft, skeg, and steam engine.
+Recovery of the Monitor's famous revolving turret and guns, along with the remains of two crewmen, was completed in August 2002.

 The wreck and the waters above it are protected by an area one nautical mile in diameter.
-Sanctuary management includes minimizing further deterioration of the wreck, recovering important ship components and artifacts, as appropriate, and protecting the wreck from damage by human activities such as vessel anchoring and fishing.
+Sanctuary management includes minimizing further deterioration of the wreck, recovering important ship components and artifacts, as appropriate, and protecting the wreck from damage by human activities such as illegal vessel anchoring and illegal fishing practices (some types of commercial fishing - e.g. bottom trawling).